selimharfouche/wellplates/docs/Search.md

 - `key={item.name}`: Each list item is given a unique `key` prop using the wellplate name to help React identify which items have changed, are added, or are removed.
 - `encodeURIComponent(item.name)`: This function encodes the wellplate name to ensure that special characters are properly formatted for the URL.

+### Link Explanation

+The `Link` component from `react-router-dom` is used to create navigation links that enable client-side routing in a React application.
+In this case, the `Link` component is used to generate links to the detail pages of each wellplate.
+When a user clicks on one of these links, the URL changes to `/item/<wellplate-name>`, and the corresponding `ItemDetail` component is rendered.

+- **URL Encoding**: `encodeURIComponent(item.name)` is used to encode the wellplate name so that it can be safely included in the URL.
+This ensures that special characters in the wellplate name are properly formatted for the URL.
+- **Navigation**: Clicking on the `Link` navigates the user to the detail page of the selected wellplate, where the `ItemDetail` component is rendered with the relevant data.

 By iterating over `filteredData`, this block dynamically generates the list of wellplates that match the search query, updating in real-time as the user types.